 How Much RAM Do You Really Need?

-Let’s go over it in a way that makes sense; not from a marketing point of view, but from a real world stand point of how you use your device every day.
-This guide is to help you out in figuring out what exactly amount of RAM you need for your usage, which in turn will prevent you from spending on features you won’t use.
+Let’s go over it in a way that makes sense; not from a marketing point of view, but from a real-world standpoint of how you use your device every day.
+This guide is to help you out in figuring out what exact amount of RAM you need for your usage, which in turn will prevent you from spending on features you won’t use.

 What is RAM, Really?